umashankarpatel78980/myalljavacodes/README.md

 # myalljavacodes
-in which have my all practies java codes making all the logics by umashankar patel
+in which have my all practies java codes creating all the logics by umashankar patel